unseenfaerie/campaign-notes/README.md

 next database update, tag the brach with a release

-have a comprehensive character endpoint
+have a comprehensive character endpoint:
+- Character - Item
+- Character - Event
+- Character - Organizations
+- Character - Deity